 A call number is a short series of letters and numbers that indicate a material's location within a library and on library shelves.

 Books are arranged on the shelves in the library by subject.
 We use the Library of Congress Classification System This link opens in a new window to assign call numbers to our materials so that materials on similar topics are next to each other on the shelves and patrons and staff can easily find what they need.
 For example:

 HG 4538 - Indicates a book whose subject is foreign investments.

 HG 4538 .B675 2004 - Call number for "Measuring Political Risk: Risks to Foreign Investment" by Charlotte H. Brink

 You need to know a book's call number in order to get it off the shelf in the library.
 Not sure how to find a book by call number?
-You can contact the reference desk at firstname.lastname@example.org or 844.684.0456 (toll free) You can also check out the video below for more help:
+You can contact the reference desk at firstname.lastname@example.org or 844.684.0456 (toll free) You can also check out the video below for more help.

 Frequently Asked Questions (FAQs) are a self-serve option for users to search and find answers to their questions.